 - The global non-investment grade credit team comprises 55 investment professionals physically located in the US, Europe and Asia, and representing one of the deepest teams in the industry.
-The team is significantly resourced (with each analyst covering significantly less companies than peer managers), highly qualified, stable, incentivised and backed by a strong track-record. - The investment process is comprehensive, long-standing and proven by a long-term trackrecord of alpha generation.
-These attributes provide IIR with conviction in the ability of the Investment Manager in continuing to achieve the performance objectives of the Trust. - The Investment Manager places a strong emphasis on capital preservation and downside risk mitigation through its fundamental investment processes, being very proactive in identifying companies with deteriorating credit fundamentals and avoiding ownership of related debt instruments.
-It is here where the Investment Manager seeks to drive alpha and indeed, historically, it has been during less benign market environments where the Investment Manager has recorded lower drawdowns, lower volatility and lower defaults than the market in general. - The proposed secondary capital raise will serve to satisfy latent market demand (thereby mitigating a risk of a sustained premium to NTA) and the Manager has confirmed that new units will be issued at parity to the then NTA, removing dilution risk for existing investors who choose not to participate in the proposed entitlement offer.
+The team is significantly resourced (with each analyst covering significantly less companies than peer managers), highly qualified, stable, incentivised and backed by a strong track-record. - ↑ The Trust has a 15-month track record to date.
+Over this period, the Trust has exceeded its target distribution return, delivered solid to very solid capital appreciation, and outperformed the benchmark.
+Bonds had a year of stellar returns in 2019, spurred by global monetary easing led by the U.S. Federal Reserve's dovish pivot in early 2019 and a compression in spreads.
+However, IIR notes that after last year's aggressive easing, a commensurate move away from flat-to-negative yield curves, the narrowing of credit spreads, and an outlook for mundane global economic conditions in 2020, it is highly unlikely that total returns in fixed income will approach that of 2019. - The Investment Manager places a strong emphasis on capital preservation and downside risk mitigation through its fundamental investment processes, being very proactive in identifying companies with deteriorating credit fundamentals and avoiding ownership of related debt instruments.
+It is here where the Investment Manager seeks to drive alpha and indeed, historically, it has been during less benign market environments where the it has recorded relatively lower drawdowns, volatility and defaults than the market.